mtrajano/laravel-swagger/README.md

 }
 ```

+If exists a [factory](https://laravel.com/docs/master/database-testing#writing-factories) defined to Models, will be
+generated fake data and added to `example` field on properties.

 The columns will be filtered to remove fields on `$hidden` attribute.
 The model relationships will be added to definitions too.
 E.g.: